Sheridan Teaching Seminar - Reflective Teaching

 - Developing Student Learning Goals: Course & Syllabus Design

-- How Students Learn
+- How We Learn

 - Grading and Evaluation: Measuring Your Students' Learning

 The fifth module contains a micro-teaching opportunity for participants to present a five-minute introduction to a topic of their choice and receive feedback on their communication practices.